SammyKrosoft/List-Windows-Volumes-And-All-Mountpoints/README.md

 Show-Command .\ListVolumeAndContents.ps1
 ```

->And you'll be presented a sort of GUI helping you to fill the parameters:
+>And you'll be presented a sort of GUI helping you to fill the parameters and directly click the "Run" button to execute the script:

 ![image](https://user-images.githubusercontent.com/33433229/119180072-cc66e980-ba3d-11eb-9074-549cb725414e.png)